IndexFziQ/ML-ATIC/README.md

 # ML-ATIC
 Abnormal Traffic Identification Classifier based on machine learning methods.
 My code for undergraduate graduation design.
+There would be many mistakes in codes.
+Also, it may have some inappropriate methods  in training model and evaluation.
+Welcome to find it out.

 ## Requirements